-This criterion evaluates potential conflicts that may occur between hunters, trappers, shooters, wildlife recreationalists, and other user groups during use of a public access site or facility.
+This criterion evaluates potential conflicts that may occur between hunters, trappers, wildlife recreation, and other user groups during use of a public access site.
 Other user group activities that could conflict with hunting and trapping include commercial, sport angler, or non-wildlife related recreational use.